oxygenxml/web-author-rest-plugin/docs/API-spec.md

   ```
   $BASE_URL/rest-login
   ```
-If need only to run JS code in the loaded iframe, withouth displaying it to the user (your login mechanish does not require user interaction), you can toggle the _Use invisible login form_ plugin option.
+If need only to run JS code in the loaded iframe, without displaying it to the user (your login mechanism does not require user interaction), you can toggle the _Use invisible login form_ plugin option.
 This will load the page in an invisible iframe.

  **Hint**: you can redirect him to your existing login form.

-3. After the user logs in, your should redirect to
+3. After the user logs in, you should redirect to
   ```
   $WEB_AUTHOR_URL/plugins-dispatcher/rest-login-callback
   ```